dhis2/training-docs/content/tracker_use/tg_event_reports.md

 > Note : We can not create a pivot table enrollment report using data from multiple stages.

 #### Have them perform *Exercise 4* in the learner's guide.

+## Recap

+Review the recap slide with them at the end of the session before they perform the assignment

 ## Assignment